 Does the additional rate apply to leasehold extensions?

-Buying a second home in Islington or Stoke Newington?
+Are you buying a second home in Islington or Stoke Newington?

 Although the higher duty on second properties appears unfair, it should not discourage people from buying their second property in an area such as Islington or Stoke Newington.
-Both of these areas have a wide range of homes for sale or rent, and both have much to offer people who want to live close to the heart of London.
+Both of these areas have a wide range of properties for sale or rent, and both have much to offer people who want to live close to the heart of London.

-There is no shortage of theatres, restaurants, clubs, and bars in either area.
+There is no shortage of theatres, restaurants, clubs and bars in either area.
 The excellent transport links in Islington and Stoke Newington mean you are only ever a short distance from the bars and clubs of Shoreditch or the theatres and restaurants of the West End.
 These transport links make for a quick and easy commute to destinations like the West End or Old Street.